nix-community/nixos-anywhere/docs/quickstart.md

 You will need:

-- A [flake](https://nixos.wiki/wiki/Flakes) that controls the actions to be performed
+- A [flake](https://nixos.wiki/wiki/Flakes) that controls the actions to be performed and contains or imports the configuration of the new server
 - A disk configuration containing details of the file system that will be created on the new server.